Ultimate Hike Guide to Bugaboo Provincial Park

 Once you reach the quaint town of Radium, the drive starts to become a bit more challenging.
 The map leads you off the highway, and onto a forestry road that is home to as many potholes as it is to free-range cattle!
 The first few kilometers of this dirt road are in decent condition, but the last 30 km before the trailhead are something to be wary of.

 Without the right vehicle and proper weather conditions, the logging road for the last 30 km of the trip is a bit of a nightmare.
 With many potholes and extruding rocks, I highly recommend a vehicle with decent clearance.
-We made it up this road in our small, 2-wheel drive vehicle, but with extremely cautious driving and a lot of time added to our trip – I would not recommend doing this.
+We made it up this road in our small, 2-wheel-drive vehicle, but with extremely cautious driving and a lot of time added to our trip, I would not recommend doing this.
 No matter the vehicle, allocate at least an hour of driving time for this road alone.

 The forestry road is challenging in dry conditions, so you do not want to drive it after heavy rainfall.
 With the dirt road turning into a massive mud pile after rain, even the toughest vehicles get stuck here.
 Before setting out on this adventure, you must consider the weather leading up to your trip.
-It’s a remote area of British Columbia subject to mountain weather.
+It’s a remote area of British Columbia that is subject to mountain weather.

 After a bumpy ride, the parking lot finally appears.
 Here, you will find piles of chicken wire, sticks, and rocks, that are free to borrow to protect your tires from rubber chewing porcupines.
 You wrap the chicken wire around your vehicle, using the sticks and rocks to secure it.
 There should be plenty of wire to go around, but if you visit during a holiday, you may want to BYOW just to be safe.

-All Up-Hill From Here
+All Up Hill From Here

 Once your vehicle is safe from pesky porcupines, you can hike to the Applebee Dome Campground.
 The trailhead begins at the edge of the tree line, as the dirt path leads you into the forest.
 The first kilometer of the hike is a good warm-up with little elevation gain.